HitKeep vs Plausible: Self-Hosted and EU Cloud Analytics Alternative

 Section titled “Quick Answer”HitKeep is the better Plausible alternative if you want:

-- self-hosting that is dramatically simpler than PostgreSQL plus ClickHouse
+- self-hosting that is operationally simpler than PostgreSQL plus ClickHouse

 - managed cloud with an explicit EU or US jurisdiction choice